-111. This section presents sector priorities, sub-programmes, and projects as articulated in the County Integrated Development Plan (CIDP 2023-2027), County Annual Development Plan for Financial Year 2025/26 and the Bottom Up Transformation Agenda.
-The priorities that were identified by the various Sector Working Groups (SWGs), and other stakeholders during public participation forums.
+111. This section presents sector priorities, sub-programmes, and projects as articulated in the County Integrated Development Plan (CIDP 2023-2027), County Annual Development Plan for Financial Year 2025/26 and priorities that were identified by stakeholders during public participation forums.

-5.2 Agriculture, Livestock and Fisheries
+5.1 Agriculture, Livestock And Fisheries

-- 112.Agriculture, Livestock and Fisheries sector is a major driver in the delivery of the county development agenda and food security. - 113.
+- 112. Agriculture, Livestock and Fisheries sector is a major driver in the delivery of the county development agenda and food security. - 113.
 In the Fiscal Year 2025/26, the sector has prioritized on transformation and inclusive growth in line with Bottom-Up Transformation Agenda pillars in the Agriculture sector through key values chains; input financing and extension services through cooperatives; transiting from subsistence agriculture to commercialization of agriculture; shifting from rain-fed agriculture to irrigation farming, adoption of appropriate farming technologies while mitigating post-harvest losses to achieve the food and nutrition security.
 Specially, emphasis will be on; - Increasing agricultural productivity through adoption of advanced Agricultural Technologies, Innovations, and Management Practices (ATIMPs). - Capacity building for farmers and producer organizations focusing on improving productivity, value addition, and market access.
-This will be supported by other stakeholder and projects such as the National Agricultural and Rural Inclusive Growth Project (NAVCDP). - Upscale innovative farmer extension services by modernizing farmer extension services and promote youth participation as agripreneurs. - Promotion of smart agriculture practices including adoption of irrigation farming; climate-smart investments and agro-ecological practices, including agroforestry, which will be essential in building resilience against climate change and ensuring sustainable food systems. - Construction of the Musinaka Agricultural Training and Innovation Centre (ATIC) to atleast 50% - On-farm demonstrations, an agricultural mechanization unit, curing facilities, a satellite livestock laboratory, and a chicken slaughterhouse are among the infrastructure projects planned to support these efforts. - Operationalizing the Mwitoko fish farm and promotion of fish farming across the county - Establishing new facilities for livestock and poultry processing to diversify agricultural activities and add value to the county's produce.
+This will be supported by other stakeholder and projects such as the National Agricultural and Rural Inclusive Growth Project (NAVCDP), Agricultural Sector Development Support Programme (ASDSP), and the Kenya Agricultural Business Development Programme (KABDP). - Upscale innovative farmer extension services by modernizing farmer extension services and promote youth participation as agripreneurs. - Promoting climate-smart investments and agro-ecological practices, including agroforestry, which will be essential in building resilience against climate change and ensuring sustainable food systems. - Construction of the Musinaka Agricultural Training and Innovation Centre (ATIC) to atleast 50% - On-farm demonstrations, an agricultural mechanization unit, curing facilities, a satellite livestock laboratory, and a chicken slaughterhouse are among the infrastructure projects planned to support these efforts.

-- Promotion of Youth Empowerment and Agri-Nutrition Initiatives by developing the capacities of youth in agriculture, promoting entrepreneurship, and supporting agri-nutrition initiatives will ensure a more inclusive and sustainable agricultural sector. - NORAD-ARNSA-to support acquaculture development to improve nuitrition two secondary schools and 450 farmers as well as smart fish outletshops in Luanda and Cheptulu Market centres.
+- Operationalizing the Mwitoko fish farm and establishing new facilities for livestock and poultry processing will help diversify agricultural activities and add value to the county's produce. - Youth Empowerment and Agri-Nutrition Initiatives: Developing the capacities of youth in agriculture, promoting entrepreneurship, and supporting agri-nutrition initiatives will ensure a more inclusive and sustainable agricultural sector.

-5.3 Health Services
+5.2 Health Services

 - 114. The Health Sector is critical contributor to human capital by ensuring a healthy and productive life.
-The CIDP 2023-2027, the MTPIV and the Bottom-Up Economic Transformation Agenda recognizes provision of quality, affordable and accessible healthcare of the highest attainable standards. - 115.During the F/Y 2025/26 and medium term the sector will endeavour to build progressive, responsive and sustainable health care systems for accelerated achievement of Universal Health Coverage in attainment of highest standard of health all.
-To consolidate on this gains, the county government will focus on various interventions namely; - Capacity development and transformation of human resource in health (HRH) to effectively support quality service delivery through training, career progression and targeted recruitment. - Strengthening policy and institutional capacities to enhance delivery of quality health care; - Revitalization of health infrastructural capacity to enhance access and demand for quality healthcare focusing on completion and equipping of ongoing health infrastructure. - Improving health care financing with focus on increasing number of households enrolled in health insurance under new the Social Health Insurance Fund (SHIF) - Enhanced access to health information and services through digitization of health services; enhanced sustainable access and affordability of quality health products and technologies ( HPT) towards UHC - Strengthen community health high impact interventions by scaling up interventions in primary health programmes and promoting health education and wellness.
+The CIDP 2023-2027, the MTPIV and the Bottom-Up Economic Transformation Agenda recognizes provision of quality, affordable and accessible healthcare of the highest attainable standards. - 115.
+During the F/Y 2025/26 and medium term the sector will endeavour to build progressive, responsive and sustainable health care systems for accelerated achievement of Universal Health Coverage in attainment of highest standard of health all.
+To consolidate on this gains, the county government will focus on various interventions namely; - Capacity development and transformation of human resource in health (HRH) to effectively support quality service delivery through training, career progression and targeted recruitment. - Strengthening policy and institutional capacities to enhance delivery of quality health care; - Revitalization of health infrastructural capacity to enhance access and demand for quality healthcare focusing on completion and equipping of ongoing health infrastructure. - Improving health care financing with focus on increasing number of households enrolled in health insurance under new the Social Health Insurance Fund (SHIF) - Enhanced access to health information and services through digitization of health services; enhanced sustainable access and affordability of quality health products and technologies (HPT) towards UHC - Strengthen community health high impact interventions by scaling up interventions in primary health programmes and promoting health education and wellness.

-5.4 Transport & Infrastructure Development
+5.3 Transport & Infrastructure Development